Trepan-Debuggers/python2-trepan/README.rst

 Smart Eval
 ----------

 Starting with release 0.2.0, if you want to evaluate the current source line before it is run in the code, use ``eval``.
 To evaluate text of a common fragment of line, such as the expression part of an *if* statement, you can do that with ``eval?``.
-See the `eval <https://python2-trepan.readthedocs.org/en/latest/commands/data/eval.html>`_ for more information.
+See `eval <https://python2-trepan.readthedocs.org/en/latest/commands/data/eval.html>`_ for more information.

 More Stepping Control
 ---------------------